Manually create or edit the CloudWatch agent configuration file - Amazon CloudWatch

 • The traces section specifies the sources for traces that are collected and sent to AWS X-Ray.

-The following sections explain the structure and fields of this JSON file.
-You can also view the schema definition for this configuration file.
-The schema definition is located at installation-directory/doc/amazon-cloudwatch-agent-schema.json on Linux servers, and at installation-directory/amazon-cloudwatch-agent-schema.json on servers running Windows Server.
+This section explains the structure and fields of the CloudWatch agent configuration file.
+You can view the schema definition for this configuration file.
+The schema definition is located at installation-directory/doc/amazon-cloudwatch-agent-schema.json on Linux servers and at installation-directory/amazon-cloudwatch-agent-schema.json on servers running Windows Server.

 If you create or edit the agent configuration file manually, you can give it any name.
 For simplicity in troubleshooting, we recommend that you name it /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json on a Linux server and $Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json on servers running Windows Server.
 After you have created the file, you can copy it to other servers where you want to install the agent.